Grafton17/Grafton17/README.md

 # Available repositories
 Currently, there are only two repositories available:
 - [CFD](https://github.com/Grafton17/CFD) on Computational (neutral) Fluid Dynamics 🌊
-- [Signal Processing](https://github.com/Grafton17/Signal_Processing): useful procedures and algorithms for the analysis of data from cold ❄️ (turbulence, coherent structures, linear waves, bi-linear waves) and hot 🔥 (LaBr3:Ce scintillator detectors) plasmas.
+- [Lab_Courses](https://github.com/Grafton17/Lab_Courses): useful procedures and algorithms for the analysis of data from cold ❄️ (turbulence, coherent structures, linear waves, bi-linear waves) and hot 🔥 (LaBr3:Ce scintillator detectors) plasmas.

 <!--
 **Grafton17/Grafton17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.